MarekMatyas/Cloud-computing-AWS/README.md

 2. **Public cloud**: A public cloud is defined as computing services offered by third-party provides over the public internet, making them available to anyone who wants to use or purchase them.
 They may be free or sold on-demand, allowing customers to pay only per usage for the CPU cycles, storage, or bandwidth they consume.

+---

+3. **Hybrid cloud**: A hybrid cloud could combine a public cloud and a private cloud running on-premises or on the edge.
+It could also combine a public cloud with another public cloud.
+Hybrid models are meant to allow an organization to mix and match environments and to choose what works best for the specific applications and data.